spac3nerd/quack/README.md

 	$ npm install -g grunt-cli

-Change directory to development, which is the root of the project.
+Change directory to project root, which is the root of the project.

 Simply run: